GateHouseMedia/PLBID/README.md

 # PLBID

-We used the CDC's [Natality and Period Linked Birth-Infant Death Data Files](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm) to determine whether there was a difference in neonatal mortality rates and [five-minute Apgar scores of 0](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2943160/) among babies born in the hospital and those born outside the hospital from 2006-2015.
+We used the CDC's [Period Linked Birth-Infant Death Data Files](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm) to determine whether there was a difference in neonatal mortality rates and [five-minute Apgar scores of 0](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2943160/) among babies born in the hospital and those born outside the hospital from 2006-2015.

 Specifically, we looked at four groups:
 * babies born in a hospital with a midwife